 Plenary Panel: Collaborating for Mission Success

-CWR members who are also members of other organizations supporting women religious will share insights on matters of interest to communicators and address questions about overlapping initiatives.
+CWR members, collaborators, and communicators who are also members of other organizations supporting women religious will share insights on matters of interest to communicators and address questions about overlapping initiatives.

 Video Marketing: The Key to Unlocking Your Community’s Potential

 Ian Cabrera, a graduate of California State University-Fullerton, is a skilled corporate communicator with an emphasis in branding and content management.
 A proficient photographer, videographer, and storyteller, Ian has a demonstrated history of hard work and service to others.

 In this session, Ian will share how to make compelling videos that build trust in your community.